Scott-Rowland/ct-wipe-certifier/VERIFY.md

 ## Independent Verification

-Verification does not require the CT-Wipe implementation itself.
+Verification does not require the CT-Wipe implementation.
+Verification MUST be reproducible by any independent implementation that follows the canonicalization and hashing rules.

 Any independent implementation that follows the canonicalization and hashing rules can reproduce the same results.